Best HYSAs 2026: 11 Banks at 3%–5% APY (Verified May 8)

 The right HYSA depends on three factors: your balance size, your priority (maximum APY vs. features vs. trust), and how actively you manage your savings.

 Choose UFB Direct.
-The 5.01% APY advantage adds $500+ annually versus competitors.
+The up-to-4.01% APY advantage adds $500+ annually versus competitors.
 At this balance, APY differences are significant and outweigh feature gaps.

 Split savings: put the bulk at UFB Direct for maximum returns, keep $5,000-$10,000 at SoFi for easy access and customer service.
 The $300 SoFi bonus helps bridge the APY gap.